-In short: OLED truly is the next big thing in home entertainment and it's finally reaching a price point within reach of regular consumers.
+In short: OLED TV truly is the next big thing in home entertainment.
 It offers better image quality (think blacker blacks and brighter whites), reduced power consumption, and faster response times over traditional LED TVs.

 So why doesn't everyone own one?
 Right now, they're still prohibitively expensive and for years only a handful of companies used the technology in their TVs.

 What's the difference between OLED TV and LCD/LED?